MA Advertising & Public Relations: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 Some popular MA in Advertising & Public Relations colleges in India include St. Joseph’s University, Kishinchand Chellaram College, Amity School of Communication, Makhanlal Chaturvedi National University of Journalism and Communication, AAFT, and more.
 Its average course fee ranges between INR 30,400 to INR 6 Lakh.

-MA in Advertising and Public Relations postgraduates can seek employment opportunities in a variety of industries including Digital Marketing, Journalism, Mass Communication & Media, Advertising, Event Management, and so on.
-Some popular job profiles for MA in A&PR students involve Digital Marketing Executives, PR Executives, Public Relations Officers, Event Managers, Freelance Journalists, etc.
+MA in Advertising and Public Relations postgraduates can seek employment opportunities in a variety of industries like Digital Marketing, Journalism, Mass Communication & Media, Advertising, Event Management, and so on.
+A few popular job profiles for MA in A&PR students involve Digital Marketing Executives, PR Executives, Public Relations Officers, Event Managers, Freelance Journalists, etc.

 The average salary of a Digital Marketing Executive is INR 3.1 LPA in India.
 Interested candidates can continue reading the article for more MA in Advertising & Public Relations course details.